krishna-waidande/krishna-waidande.github.io/Multiple_Apache.md

 ff02::2 ip6-allrouters
 ```

-After all this i think run following commands
+After all this I think we should run following commands

++ Start default Apache

 ```service apache2 restart```